If you're traveling (in a hotel) or need a quick meal on the go, these easy vegan microwave meal ideas are perfect for you!

 Some of these meals don't even require a microwave, so if you only have a fridge, you can still try a few of these recipes out.

 I'd love to know what some of your go-to easy microwaveable meals are!

 Leave a comment down below and be sure to share this post with any of your traveling friends and family!

 Most of my breakfasts just required some refrigeration, yet there were a few things I made in the microwave over the course of the week that helped spice up my mornings.

-To make sure its done, I just poke a knife in the middle.
-If it goes in easily, then I know it's cooked through.
+To make sure its cooked through, I just poke a knife in the middle.
+If it goes in easily, then I know it's done.